-We’d like to share some search data on one of our more successful local contractor clients, Hippo Roofing.
+We’d like to share some search data from a roofing contractor, Hippo Roofing.
 This data shows their top performing paid and organic search keywords over the last 6 months.

 Top performing paid search terms:

 257 of their 393 paid search conversions are brand name searches (searches with “Hippo” in the query).
 That’s 65% of their conversions.